traceytreat/weekend-jquery-salary-calculator/README.md

     - adding employee with a duplicate ID is not allowed (one employee per ID number)
 - Employee is added to table upon successful submit
 - Monthly cost is calculated from total annual salary of all employees in table (total annual salary / 12)
+- Remove an employee from the list by clicking the Delete button.
+The monthly cost will change to reflect this